Hygiene: Oral hygiene

-It is recommended that all healthy adults brush twice a day, softly, with the correct technique, replacing their toothbrush every few months (~3) or after a bout of illness.
+It is recommended that all healthy adults brush twice a day, softly, with the correct technique, replacing their toothbrush every few months (~3).

 There are a number of common oral hygiene misconceptions.
 The National Health Service (NHS) of England recommends not rinsing the mouth with water after brushing – only to spit out excess toothpaste.
 They claim that this helps fluoride from toothpaste bond to teeth for its preventative effects against tooth decay.
 It is also not recommended to brush immediately after drinking acidic substances, including sparkling water.
 It is also recommended to floss once a day, with a different piece of floss at each flossing session.
 The effectiveness of amorphous calcium phosphate products, such as Tooth Mousse, is in debate.
 Visits to a dentist for a checkup every year at least are recommended.

 Sleep hygiene

-Sleep hygiene is the recommended behavioral and environmental practice that is intended to promote better quality sleep.
-This recommendation was developed in the late 1970s as a method to help people with mild to moderate insomnia, but, as of 2014, the evidence for effectiveness of individual recommendations is "limited and inconclusive".
+Sleep hygiene is the recommended behavioral and environmental practices that promote better quality sleep.
+These recommendations were developed in the late 1970s as a method to help people with mild to moderate insomnia, but, as of 2014, the evidence for effectiveness of individual recommendations is "limited and inconclusive".
 Clinicians assess the sleep hygiene of people who present with insomnia and other conditions, such as depression, and offer recommendations based on the assessment.
-Sleep hygiene recommendations include establishing a regular sleep schedule, using naps with care, not exercising physically or mentally too close to bedtime, limiting worry, limiting exposure to light in the hours before sleep, getting out of bed if sleep does not come, not using the bed for anything but sleep and avoiding alcohol as well as nicotine, caffeine, and other stimulants in the hours before bedtime and having a peaceful, comfortable and dark sleep environment.
+Sleep hygiene recommendations include establishing a regular sleep schedule, using naps with care, not exercising physically or mentally too close to bedtime, and avoiding alcohol as well as nicotine, caffeine, and other stimulants in the hours before bedtime.
+Further recommendations include limiting worry, limiting exposure to light in the hours before sleep, getting out of bed if sleep does not come, not using the bed for anything but sleep, and having a peaceful, comfortable, and dark sleep environment.

 Personal care services hygiene

-Personal care services hygiene pertains to the practices related to the care and use of instruments used in the administration of personal care services to people:
+Personal care services hygiene pertains to the care and use of instruments used in the administration of personal care services to people: